-- Your Director of Studies (that is, your lead supervisor) may be based in any of the research groups in the Schools of Art & Media, Humanities & Performing Arts, or Architecture, Design & Environment.
+- Your Director of Studies (that is, your lead supervisor) may be based in any of the research groups in the Schools of Art, Design and Architecture, or Humanities and Performing Arts.
 However, we particularly encourage applications to one of the following four research units at Plymouth (that is, i-DAT, ICCMR, P.E.P and Transtechnology Research).
 These units are particularly experienced in supervising interdisciplinary practice-led research projects in the creative and performing arts that focus on digital communities or environments and/or incorporate digital technologies.
 You can work across (i.e. have members of your supervisory team from) these and other research groups at the University.
 ICCMR, i-DAT and Transtechnology Research are also all affiliated with Plymouth University’s Cognition Institute.

 - We also welcome projects aligned with one of the partners listed below.